nete-madi/video-lab/README.md

-# BugSwatter
+# VideoLab

-This is a project for my master's thesis.
-Learn to create better videos to attach to your bug reports--this tool does it all for you.
+VideoLab is a novel prototype of a tool meant to allow end-users to supplement their bug reports by recording, editing, and attaching video clips of bugs to reports.

 Dependencies: